Collections

 %{foo: "hello world"}

-As we can see from the output above, there is a special syntax for maps containing only atom keys:
+As we can see from the output above, there is a special syntax to create maps containing only atom keys:

 iex> %{foo: "bar", hello: "world"}